Fuel My Plate

 FOLLOW ON INSTAGRAM

 It’s been a while!
-Thought I might show off some It’s been a while!
+Thought I might show off some Y It’s been a while!
 Thought I might show off some Yorkshire puddings from yesterday.
 Credit to my wonderful sous chef, @lauren.caruana

 #sundaylunch #yorkshirepudding #roastdinner

 Pancake day is nearly here!!!
-Who doesn’t love a Pancake day is nearly here!!!
+Who doesn’t love an Pancake day is nearly here!!!
 Who doesn’t love an excuse to eat copious amounts of pancakes, crepes or whatever you want to call them?
 These are five of my favourite recipes for you to try tomorrow.
 Which one are you choosing?

 1️⃣ Banana bread pancakes with raspberry coulis